Greece Moments Greece Moments

 No Comments

-Just an hour’s drive from Heraklion is the Lasithi Plateau of Crete.
-The charming, agricultural plateau, framed by the mountains of the Dikti Mountains, stands in stark contrast to the island’s concrete-dominated coastal settlements.
+Just an hour’s drive from Heraklion lies the Lasithi Plateau on Crete.
+This charming, agricultural plateau, framed by the Dikti Mountains, stands in stark contrast to the island’s concrete-dominated coastal settlements.

-»Pre-Alpine atmosphere on Crete: The island’s famous plateau offers lush meadows and fields, wooded mountains and all kinds of grazing animals.
-In between, snow-white wind turbines circle dreamily.”
+A pre-Alpine atmosphere in Crete: The island’s famous plateau features lush meadows and fields, forested mountains, and all manner of grazing animals.
+Amidst it all, snow-white wind turbines spin dreamily.

 Lasithi Hochebene Kreta Windmühlen Tipps